This DIY post is specifically for a purchased craft kit that you can find on my Etsy shop.

 Step 2.2 Create the Correct Angle for the Leaves

-Once the aqua leaves are in their correct positions under the ring, the leaves can then be angled in their place.
-Why are we angling the leaves to be crooked?
-The angle allows the aqua leaves to be seen through the top layers of green leaves that will be added later.
+Once the aqua leaves are in their correct positions under the ring, they now need to be angled towards the middle of the wreath.
+Making the aqua leaves angled allows them to be seen through the top layers of green leaves that will be added later.

-The ring goes over the thickest bottom side of the leaf and then travels out the thickest second-from-the-bottom ‘arm’ of the leaf on the other side.
+The angle I chose to do is shown in the photo to the left.
+(The ring goes over the thickest bottom side of the leaf and then travels out the second-from-the-bottom ‘arm’ of the leaf on the other side.)

 Step 2.3 Glue the Leaves onto the Wire Ring